-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by an organisation and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at the practice was one of the partners.
+The registered manager at the practice is the former owner, although this is in the process of being changed.

-On the day of inspection we collected 13 completed CQC comment cards.
+On the day of inspection we received feedback from three patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, two trainee dental nurses, and the practice manager.
+During the inspection we spoke with one dentist, one dental hygienist/ therapist, one dental nurse and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.